LachezarTsK/Count-Total-Number-of-Colored-Cells/README.md

 '2 * n * (n - 1)' in the expression is the result of cancelling out the equal parts in the numerator and the denominator of the formula for a sum of arithmetic progression with first member '0' and a step of increase '4'.

-If 'n' is the designation for total number of members in the arithmetic progression, then:
+If 'n' is the designation for the total number of members in the arithmetic progression, then:

 n*(2*firstMember +(n-1)*stepOfIncrease)/2